 As our dogs get older, we’re making more trips to the veterinarian.
-This wouldn’t be a big deal, except that we travel full-time in an RV, and we’re seldom in the same location for more than a couple of weeks at a time.
-Of course, some illnesses and injuries are more serious than others, and the way we go about finding a vet depends on how quickly we need to see them.
-Here are a few examples:
+This wouldn’t be a big deal, except that we travel full-time in an RV.
+And we’re seldom in the same location for more than a couple of weeks.
+So how do we ensure we get great veterinary care while traveling with our pets?
+That’s what today’s blog post is all about!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.